-MMITTEE STRUCTURE Audit Nomination and Remuneration Stakeholders Relationship& Risk Management other Committees 1.
+1 MMITTEE STRUCTURE Audit Nomination and Remuneration Stakeholders Relationship& are Transfer Corporate Social Responsibility Risk Management other Committees 1.
 The Committee structures are appropriate.
 2. The delegation of responsibilities by the Board to its Committees is appropriate.
 3. The composition of the Committees is appropriate and in compliance with Regulation 18, 19, 20 & 21 of SEBI(Listing Obligations and Disclosure Requirements) Regulations, 2015 and applicable provisions of the Companies Act, 2013.
 4. The meetings are conducted in a manner that ensures open communication and meaningful participation.
 5. The amount of information received in agenda is appropriate for discussion and decision making purposes.
 6. The materials are received sufficiently in advance to adequately prepare for meetings.